What Is Capital Employed?

 Calculation by First Method

 Calculation by Second Method

-You can download this capital employed template here – Capital Employed Excel Template
+You can download this template here – Capital Employed Excel Template

 Video on Capital Employed Ratio

-This has been a guide to Capital employed formula, its uses along with capital employed example.
-Here we also provide you with Capital Employed Calculator with downloadable excel template.
-You may also refer to the following to learn more about Financial Ratios
+This article has been a guide to what is Capital Employed.
+We explain it with formula, differences with invested capital along with example & uses.
+You may also refer to the following to learn more about Financial Ratios.